joshsprague/nodetron/peerSetupInterface.md

 Give nodetron a socket connection to the server and some query parameters and it will inject the server's response into a callback of your choosing.

      nodetron.findPeer(socket, query_parameters, callback);

+Query parameters can be anything the application developer chooses.  just specify one or more {key:value} pairs and full server response will be passed to the callback;